SanParraguez/latex-templates/README.md

-# latex-templates
+# Latex Templates

-Useful Latex templates
+Repository with latex templates I have been creating and using over the years.